erlikh/modularity/README.markdown

-Widgetry is a lightweight object-oriented JavaScript framework that allows to compose functionally rich web pages in a clean and testable manner out of cleanly separated and reusable components.
+Modularity is a lightweight object-oriented JavaScript framework that allows to compose functionally rich web pages in a clean and testable manner out of cleanly separated and reusable components.
 It is built on top of jQuery and allows to compress the code using Google's closure compiler in advanced mode.
-It can be combined with any backend technology (Ruby on Rails, PHP, Java, .NET etc).
+It can be combined with any backend technology (Ruby on Rails, Node.js, PHP, Java, .NET etc).

 If you want to write complex web pages using jQuery, compress the result with the most advanced JS compiler for the most effective compression, and keep your sanity coding